joewalker/gcli/docs/index.md

 version of GCLI simply using ``node Makefile.dryice.js``.
 GCLI comes with a custom module loader to replace RequireJS for built applications.

-The build will be outputted in the ``built`` directory.
+The build will be output to the ``built`` directory.
 The directory will be created if it doesn't exist.